cga-harvard/Hypermap-Registry/docs/installation.md

 ## For developers

-### Tests commands
+### Testing Hypermap Registry

+If you want to provide pull requests to Hypermap-Registry, you should make sure that your changes don't break tests before submitting the pull request.

-*Unit tests* asserts the correct functionality of Hypermap workflow where an added endpoint, creates Services and their Layers, checks the correct metadata is being harvested and stored in DB and indexed in the Search backend.
+*Unit tests* check the correct functionality of Hypermap workflow when an endpoint is added: some services and their layers are created, then the tests check if the correct metadata are harvested and stored in DB and indexed in the search backend.

+ To run the unit tests:

 ```sh
 make test-unit
 ```

-*Solr backend* asserts the correct functionality of Solr implementation to index Layers with Solr and tests the Hypermap search API connected to that implementation by querying data by the most important fields.
+*Solr backend tests* check that the Solr search engine implementation works correctly: tests index layers in Solr and test the Hypermap search API is working properly.

-1. inserts 4 layers
-2. test all match docs, q.text, q.geo, q.time and some facets, see the search API documentation. (#TODO link to the api docs).

 ```sh
 make test-solr
 ```

-*Elasticsearch backend* asserts the correct functionality of Elasticsearch implementation to index Layers with ES and tests the Hypermap search API connected to that implementation by querying data by the most important fields.
+*Elasticsearch backend tests* check that the Elasticsearch search engine implementation works correctly: tests index layers in Elasticsearch and test the Hypermap search API is working properly.

-1. inserts 4 layers
-2. test all match docs, q.text, q.geo, q.time and some facets, see the search API documentation. (#TODO link to the api docs).

 ```sh
 make test-elastic
 ```

-*Selenium Browser* is an end-to-end tests that runs a Firefox and emulates the user interaction with some basic actions to test the correct funcionality of the Django admin site and registry UI, this test covers the following actions:
+*Selenium Browser tests* emulate the user interaction in Firefox with some basic actions to test the correct functionality of the Django admin site and registry UI.
+Tests cover the following actions:

  1. admin login (user sessions works as expected)
  2. periodic tasks verifications (automatic periodic tasks are created on startup in order to perform important automatic tasks like check layers, index cached layers on search backend and clean up tasks)
- 3. upload endpoint list (file uploads correctly and store in db, it triggers all harvesting load like: create endpoints, create services and their layers, index layers in search backend and perform firsts service checks)
+ 3. upload endpoint list (file with endpoint list is correctly uploaded and stored in the database, and triggers all harvesting actions like: create endpoints, create services and their layers, index layers in search backend and firsts service checks)
- 4. verify creation of endpoint, service and layers (previous workflow executed correctly)
+ 4. verify creation of endpoint, service and layers
- 5. browser the search backend url (should appear indexed layers previouly created)
+ 5. check if the layers created in test are in the search backend url
  6. browser /registry/ (services created are being display to users correctly)
  7. browser service details (check basic service metadata present on the page)
  8. reset service checks (correct functionality should start new check tasks)